opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

 The higher the score, the better the suggestion is.
-The frequency represents the number of times the term appears in the documents in that index.
+The frequency represents the number of times the term appears in the documents of that index.

 To implement a "Did you mean `suggestion`?" feature, use a `phrase` suggester.
 The `phrase` suggester is similar to the `term` suggester, except that it uses N-gram language models to suggest whole phrases instead of individual words.